 Gather all your friends in the motorhome and head out to Kings Canyon National Park to enjoy a nice relaxing fall picnic.
 Grant Grove has two picnic areas open year-round with shelters, tables, and grills.
 Lodgepole and Giant Forest has three different picnic pavilions with water, BBQ grills, and tables.
 The Foothills Hospital Rock Picnic Area has water, grills, modern toilets, and outdoor exhibits as well.
 Mineral King and Cedar Grove have picnic tables and grills spaced out around the picnic areas, and they are open from April until mid-November.

 Hike The Hart Tree Loop

-From fish to black bear, deer to falcons; you’ll never be without opportunity to witness much of California’s wildlife in its natural splendor.
+From fish to black bear, deer to falcons, you’ll never be without the opportunity to witness much of California’s wildlife in its natural splendor.
 A good portion of Kings Canyon National Park remains quiet throughout the year, making it much more popular with the area’s array of birds, mammals, and everything in between.
-Be sure to bring your binoculars.
+Be sure to bring your binoculars in your motorhome.
 They are the greatest tool to keep you safely watching wildlife from a distance.

 Walk Through Grant Grove

-Grant Grove makes up the western portion of Kings Canyon National Park and is home to General Grant Tree, the third largest in the park.
+Grant Grove makes up the western portion of Kings Canyon National Park and is home to General Grant Tree, the second largest tree in the world.
 It’s a perfect setting for a nice stroll.
-The Grove also features a Village, where the Kings Canyon Visitor Center is located.
-Here, you can learn all the ins and out of the high sierras and the enormous trees this part of the country is known for.
+The Grove also features a village where the Kings Canyon Visitor Center is located.
+Here, you can learn all the ins and out of the high sierras and the enormous trees that this part of the country is known for.